-To this end, we are participants in the pioneering International Early Lung Cancer Action Program (I-ELCAP) and have developed the in-house Pulmonary Nodule Program, which proactively tracks patients who have abnormal x-rays and notifies their physicians when those patients need follow-up exams.
+To this end, we are participants in the pioneering International Early Lung Cancer Action Program (I-ELCAP) and have developed the in-house Pulmonary Nodule Program, which proactively tracks patients who have received abnormal imaging test results (such as chest x-rays, CT scan or chest CT) and notifies their physicians when those patients need follow-up exams.

-Through our participation in the I-ELCAP early lung cancer detection study, we have been able to detect a patient’s lung cancer before symptoms set in.
+Through our participation in the I-ELCAP early lung cancer detection study, we have been able to detect a patient’s lung cancer before symptoms develop.
 To be eligible for participation, you must:

 - Be between 40-80 years old

 - Have a long history of heavy smoking

 - Or have an immediate family member with lung cancer